jasonopolis/personal_site/content/aboot.md

 In the summer of 2018, I was a Wilmers Research Fellow and research assistant for Professor Susan Godlonton in Cape Town, South Africa, conducting follow-up econometric analysis on agricultural and public health research projects in Malawi.

 I'm from Vancouver, Canada and Guangzhou, China -- talk to me in English, Cantonese, or Mandarin!

+---

+_This website is powered by [Hugo](gohugo.io) and built on the fantastic [Sam theme](https://github.com/victoriadrake/hugo-theme-sam) by Victoria Drake.
+Yay for open source!_